The NapCap story

 CEO of Enigma Alliance and founder of NapCap

 Working as a security expert in international affairs and engagement in the diplomatic service, security, intelligence, military and the United Nations Stuart’s job has taken him to places like Afghanistan, Iraq, Pakistan, Indonesia, China, Libya and North Africa.
 It was his years of staying in uncomfortable and risky places that made him determined to change the expected below-average accommodation so often found in field operations.
 And so NapCap was born.
-Like a true entrepreneur, he’s constantly expanding the brand with WaterCap and SolarCap providing water and solar solutions on site.
+Like a true entrepreneur, he’s constantly expanding the brand with WaterCap providing water solutions on site.
 When he’s not pondering how to make every NapCap even better Stuart likes to plan new joint ventures, run and admits to being hooked on The Daily Mail.

 The Chelsea Group